ubyssey/dispatch/docs/manager.md

 Also note that a slug, section, and author must be set in order for an article to be saved.

-# Creating and Editing Pages
+## Creating and Editing Pages

 Pages are edited in a similar manner as articles, except are accessed via the pages of the manage menu.
 They are not associated with a section and have less optional metadata.

-# Creating and Editing Galleries

 # Configuring Zones and Widgets

+Go to the manage page and select the zone that you wish to edit.
+From here you can choose the widget to use in that zone.

+Once a widget has been selected, various options for that widget will appear.
+Adjust them accordingly and press save.